rust-lang/book/src/ch17-04-streams.md

 This kind of infinite loop, which only ends when the whole runtime gets torn down, is fairly common in async Rust: many programs need to keep running indefinitely.
-With async, this does not block anything else, as long as there is at least one await point in each iteration through the loop.
+With async, this doesn’t block anything else, as long as there is at least one await point in each iteration through the loop.

 Back in our main function’s async block, we start by calling `get_intervals`.